One of the most frequent question we get about solar is "does solar work in the winter?" The answer is yes, even in blustery New England.

 If your roof and panels are covered in snow, no need to panic.
 When the sun reemerges after a storm, sunlight will hit the snow on your roof and cause it to shed from the panels fairly quickly.
 Additionally, our solar panels are built to withstand heavy weather and piles of snow.
 So no need to try to get the snow off your roof.
 We think your time is better spent indoors enjoying a cup of hot chocolate and looking forward to the next sunny day!

-However, some customers have solar arrays that are easy to access and are willing to put in some effort to optimize their system for every possible ounce of performance.
+Some customers have solar arrays that are easy to access and are willing to put in some effort to optimize their system for every possible ounce of performance.
 If you fall into this camp, here are a few tips.
 If you have a roof rake, use it to clear the area beneath the panels so that snow has a place to slide to when it sheds from the panels.

 Be careful!
 While customers have reported success using this technique, any damage caused to your panels will not be covered under warranty.
 Absolutely do not try to clear the snow from collectors with the sharp edge of a metal roof rake (and never use any type of rake on evacuated tube collectors).
 Also, be mindful of your safety—a few extra hours of production in the shortest daylight times of year are not worth you injuring yourself.